 Dr Gunter Pauli and CPD fellow Ian Dunlop illustrate how Australia can stop sacrificing local manufacturing jobs for cheap overseas labour by looking at local innovation.
-Pauli and Dunlop examine the ways in which a… more
+Pauli and Dunlop examine the ways in which a new, low-carbon economy can deliver… more

 CPD and Oxfam are pleased to present The Perfect Storm, Friday July 31st at The Sussex Room, Crown Plaza Darling Harbour.
-The World faces a "triple crunch" the Global Financial Crisis, climate emergency and escalating… more
+The World faces a "triple crunch" the Global Financial Crisis, climate emergency and escalating food prices and resources shortages.… more

 Miriam Lyons took a look at what the election of Obama means for Australia in Crikey

 Barack Obama’s victory represents a watershed in American history, but it will also have ramifications around the world.
-Before I head out to celebrate I thought I’d just bash out a few quick notes on… more
+Before I head out to celebrate I thought I’d just bash out a few quick notes on some of the policy implications… more

 Is multilateralism back on the Australian government’s agenda?
 What implications could this have for international security and stability and Australian democracy?
-CPD fellow James Arvanitakis and Amy Tyler examine multilateralism in a post-September 11 and… more
+CPD fellow James Arvanitakis and Amy Tyler examine multilateralism in a post-September 11 and post-John Howard world, examining Colombia… more

 John Langmore makes a case for more courage in our policies and hope in our politics.